 Her current research project brings together her ethical commitment to critical and inclusive pedagogy and decolonizing work.
 She has been awarded a UoK Teaching Enhancement Small Support Award (TESSA) to collaborate with students and other stakeholders on decolonizing the curriculum (2018/19).
 This project constitutes part of her broader work on decolonizing the university and knowledge production.
 She also works on the tackling the barriers to an inclusive education for children with SEND in the local area.

-Law and Religion; Anti-discrimination and Human Rights Law; Critical Race/Postcolonial Studies; Gender and Sexuality; Muslim feminisms and Islamic Family law; Critical Happiness Studies; Decolonizing Sexualities.
+Critical Law and Race/Religion perspectives; Anti-discrimination and Human Rights Law; Post/de-colonial Studies; Intersectionality – Race/Religion, Gender & Sexuality; Muslim feminisms and Islamic Family law; Critical Happiness Studies; Decolonizing Sexualities

 Suhraiya's undergraduate teaching responsibilities span across Public Law and Race, Religion and Law.

 Dr Jivraj has supervised students to completion working in the areas of critical race/religion studies; intersectional, feminist/queer post/de-colonial approaches to of race/religion, gender and sexuality including on (Muslim) family law.
 She particularly welcomes (queer) students of colour wanting to draw on epistemologies/perspectives from the global south.

 - Socio-Legal Studies Association